 \section{Bayesian Program Learning (BPL)}

-Human beings have the ability to learn new concepts from a single example, on the contrary, machine learning algorithms usually require tens or hundreds of examples to reach human-level performance on recognition, generation, or parsing tasks.
-Thus, using them to generate a handwritten alphabet from few examples is still challenging.
-On the contrary, the Bayesian Program Learning (BPL) introduced in~\cite{lake2015human} can learn rich concepts compositionally and succeed in generating new examples from a \emph{single unseen} concept, making it an ideal solution for the data scarcity problem.
+Human beings have the ability to learn new concepts from a single example.
+Contrary, deep learning-based methods usually require tens or hundreds of examples to reach a human-level performance on recognition, generation, or parsing tasks.
+Thus, the generation of handwritten data from few examples is still challenging.
+The Bayesian Program Learning (BPL) introduced in~\cite{lake2015human} showed a great ability to learn rich concepts compositionally and generate new examples from a \emph{single unseen} concept, making it an ideal solution for the data scarcity problem.

-As can be appreciated from Fig.~\ref{fig:bpl_method}-A, BPL works in a hierarchical manner.
+As it can be appreciated from Fig.~\ref{fig:bpl_method}-A, BPL works in a hierarchical manner.
 At the highest layer, there are two levels called type level and token level (the dashed line in the middle).
 Type level consist of 4 steps which are sampling primitives, sampling sub-parts, sampling sub-part sequence and sampling relation.
 In BPL, primitives are defined as the smallest stroke in unit and time.
 More specifically, given a held out set of data, BPL fits a Gaussian Mixture Model (GMM) on the normalized strokes according to their length and time information.
 Each of the center of GMM cluster is treated as primitives and used as a starting point.

-After obtaining primitives, the number of primitives is sampled with $P(\kappa)$, where the distribution is obtained according to held out data.
+After obtaining the primitives, the number of primitives is sampled with $P(\kappa)$, where the distribution is obtained according to held out data.
 Then, the number of sub-parts with $P(n_i|\kappa)$ and sample sub-parts sequences with $P(S_i|S_1, S_2, ..., S(i_1))$ is sampled to decide which primitives should have relations, i.e. whether they should be combined into parts.
-Finally, BPL samples relations given sub-part sequence $P(R_i|S_1, S_2, ..., S(i_1))$ where there are four relations defined apriori for how the two strokes can be attached together.
+Finally, BPL samples relations given sub-part sequence $P(R_i|S_1, S_2, ..., S(i_1))$ where there are four relations defined a priori for how the two strokes can be attached together.
 The two strokes can be attached ``along'', ``at start'', ``at end'', or ``independent''.
 All of the mentioned parts are combined with conditional probability to a program, $P(\psi)$